 The consolidated financial statements have been audited by Hayes Stewart Little & Company Chartered Professional Accountants, independent external auditors appointed by the Town.
 The accompanying Independent Auditors' Report outlines their responsibilities, the scope of their examination and their opinion on the Town's consolidated financial statements.
-Their opinion is based upon an examination conducted in accordance with Canadian generally accepted auditing standards, performing such tests and other procedures as they consider necessary to obtain reasonable assurance that the consolidated financial statements are free of material misstatement and present fairly the financial position and results of the Town in accordance with Canadian public sector accounting standards.
+Their opinion is based upon an examination conducted in accordance with Canadian generally accepted auditing standards, performing such tests and other procedures as they consider necessary to obtain reasonable assurance that the consolidated financial statement and present fairly the financial position and results of the Town in accordance with Canadian public sector accounting standards.